Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Introduction

 The previous benchmark lattice data \cite{Boyd} (up to $4.5 T_c$) and further SU($N_c$) data for $N_c \le 8$ \cite{Panero} (up to $3.5T_c$) and $N_c \le 6$ \cite{DattaGupta} (up to $4T_c$) are for $N_c = 3$ now supplemented and extended up to $1000T_c$ \cite{WuppertalBp}.
 Here we are going to adjust precisely the dilaton potential to the new lattice data \cite{WuppertalBp} in the temperature range up to $10T_c$, thus catching the strong-coupling regime, as envisaged as relevant also in \cite{Kajantie}.
 We discard completely a recourse to the $\beta$ function.
 Such an approach can be considered as a convenient parameterization of the equation of state.
 Once the potential is adjusted, it qualifies for further studies, e.g.\ of transport coefficients.
 Our goal is accordingly the quantification of the bulk viscosity in the LHC relevant region, in particular near to $T_c^+$, and a comparison with results of the quasiparticle model \cite{Bluhm}.

-The gravity dual to $N_c = 3$ Yang-Mills theory is not known.
-Instead, since in the large-$N_c$ and large t'Hooft coupling limits a more generic string theory reduces to classical gravity, one presently resorts to a gravitation theory in a five-dimensional space, constructed in such a manner to accomodate certain selected features of the holographically emerging boundary field theory.
+According to holography, $SU(N_c)$ Yang-Mills theory at finite $N_c$ must be described by quantum string theory, which has not yet been completely established.
+Since in the large-$N_c$ and large t'Hooft coupling limits quantum string theory reduces to classical gravity, one presently resorts to a gravitation theory in a five-dimensional space, constructed in such a manner to accomodate certain selected features of the holographically emerging boundary field theory.
 As in the models \cite{Kiritsis, Gubser}, one often considers the AdS/QCD correspondence as deformation of the original AdS/CFT correspondence \cite{Maldacena_original} by additional (relevant or marginal) operators which allow a qualitative study of QCD or Yang-Mills properties in the strong-coupling regime.
 Conclusions for the latter theories should be drawn with caution: For instance, in the perturbative regime of the (large-$N_c$) boundary theory, the gravity theory is expected to become strongly coupled and, consequently, finite string scale corrections may arise; if one also leaves the t'Hooft limit, stringy loop corrections may matter.
+(It is known that equilibrium thermodynamics of $SU(N_c)$ Yang-Mills depend only weakly on $N_c$, see \cite{Panero} and references therein.)
 Having these disclaimers in mind, we nevertheless study quantitatively the bulk viscosity in a bottom-up setting matched solely to $N_c = 3$ Yang-Mills thermodynamics within $(1-10)T_c$.

 The potential asymptotics of Gubser-Nellore \cite{Gubser,Gubser_PRL} and IHQCD \cite{Kiritsis} models are different both in the near-boundary region i.e.\ at high temperatures and also deep in the bulk i.e.\ at low temperatures.
 When adjusting the potential in an intermediate region suitable for $(1-10)T_c$ one would like to know whether it is important to incorporate a certain kind of asymptotics, or whether they have little influence.
 Put another way, to what extent does a fit to lattice data on $(1-10)T_c$ determine the potential?
 Here, we do not attempt to solve the general problem of computing the potential from a given equation of state, but instead show that various potentials which contain a certain unique relevant section lead to nearly identical equations of state in the corresponding temperature region.